Adamant-im/AIPs/AIPS/aip-1.md

 We intend AIPs to be the primary mechanisms for proposing new features, for collecting community input on an issue, and for documenting the design decisions that have gone into live network.
 Because the AIPs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

-Also AIPs help with bringing multiple implementation of ADAMANT Messengers to come to common standart with communication and storing data in blockchain.
+Also AIPs help with bringing multiple implementation of ADAMANT Messengers to come to common standard with communication and storing data in blockchain.

 For ADAMANT implementers, AIPs are a convenient way to track the progress of their implementation.
 Ideally each implementation maintainer would list the AIPs that they have implemented.
 This will give end users a convenient way to know the current status of a given implementation or library.